Study mobility

 International Student Exchange Program (ISEP)

-This program, in whichUniversité Savoie Mont Blanc has participated for many years, gives students the opportunity to study for one or two semesters in one of the member universities of the program in the following countries
+This program, in whichUniversité Savoie Mont Blanc has been involved for many years, gives students the opportunity to spend one or two semesters studying at one of the program's member universities in the following countries:

 • United Kingdom